domvwt/chatgpt-code-review/README.md

 3. **Enter your OpenAI API Key**: In the input field labeled "OpenAI API Key", enter your OpenAI API key.
 If you don't have one, you can obtain it from the [OpenAI platform](https://platform.openai.com/account/api-keys).
-4. **Set maximum tokens**: Adjust the "Maximum tokens per OpenAI API query" if desired.
-The default is 2000 tokens.
-5. **Select file extensions**: Choose the file extensions you want to analyze or add additional extensions in the provided input field.
+4. **Select file extensions**: Choose the file extensions you want to analyze or add additional extensions in the provided input field.
-6. **Clone the repository**: Click the "Clone Repository" button.
+5. **Clone the repository**: Click the "Clone Repository" button.
 The app will display the files available for analysis in a tree structure.
-7. **Select files to analyze**: Check the boxes next to the files you want to analyze, then click the "Analyze Files" button.
+6. **Select files to analyze**: Check the boxes next to the files you want to analyze, then click the "Analyze Files" button.
-8. **Review the recommendations**: The recommendations will be displayed in a clear and structured format, with code snippets and suggested improvements.
+7. **Review the recommendations**: The recommendations will be displayed in a clear and structured format, with code snippets and suggested improvements.
    Review these recommendations to identify potential areas for improvement in your code.